picosh/docs/posts/pgs.md

 - `/space/`: `301` redirect to `/space/index.html`
 - `/404.html`

-As you can see from the third entry, we add a trailing slash to all routes, this is a common practice with static sites in order to prevent the footgun of having different behavior from visiting a site with and without a trailing slash.
+As you can see from the third entry, we add a trailing slash to all routes.
+This is a common practice with static sites in order to prevent having different behavior from visiting a site with and without a trailing slash.

 # Custom Domains

 We have a very easy-to-setup guide on [custom domains](/custom-domains#pgssh).

-# Custom Redirects
+# Custom Redirects and rewrites

-We support custom redirects via a special file `_redirects`.
+We support custom redirects and rewrites via a special file `_redirects`.

 ```
 # Redirect browser request to what we serve